amnescher/VideoStreaming/README.md

 Notably, individual GPU and CPU resources are shared among different models, multiple replicas of each model, and actors, through the configuration of the cluster.
 This allows for maximum utilization of infrastructure via resource sharing.

-#### This repository contains a video processing pipeline designed to operate on a Ray/KubeRay cluster, leveraging the power of distributed computing for efficient handling and processing of video data.

 ## Requirements
 ### Hardware